hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Serialization Note

-Consumers of this library should not need the `pairings-api` in compile time, it should only be a runtime dependency.
-There is no use for them to understand the elements inside as points on the curve.
+Consumers of this library should not need to understand the elements as points on the curve.
+It is sufficient for them to interact with an opaque representation.
 To decouple the keys and signatures from the api, internal structure of the signatures and the keys should be stored in byte arrays or a serializable structure.

 Two possibilities :
 1. **Use arkworks-based serialization mechanism**
 This serialization mechanism uses the encoding defined for the `parings-api` and its ability to produce byte arrays from its components.
 Given that we have the guarantee to be canonical, and that we do not plan for internal java consumers to need to operate with the individual values.
 Pros:
 - decouples the serialization mechanism from the pairings internal structure and allows to switch curves with 0 impact on the consumers
 - It allows consumers that have no access or cannot use serialization libraries such as protobuf
 - Simple and reduced effort, low infra support needed.
-        Cons
+Cons:
 - It is coupled to arkworks serialization mecanism
 - The communication needs to happen verbally or through documents and there is no technical interface we can share.

 2. **Use Protobuf serialization**
    This serialization mechanism consist on generating a structure that represents the internal representation of PublicKey, PrivateKey, Signature in a defined protobuf schema.